 Do I really need to say much here?
-Do we already know from decades of research… and common sense… that little ones copy what they see?
+Don’t we already know from decades of research and common sense that little ones copy what they see?
 Can we really ignore the negative effects of children viewing unhealthy behavior on television or in videos?
-(For research on the topic, see NIMH, 1982; Liebert & Sprefkin, 1988; Huston et. al., 1992.)

-There’s another issue here: During the time when it is critical that young children are actively learning about their worlds through movement and play, does it make sense that they are spending time sitting passively in front of a screen?
-Is there any way that young children can learn the complex social, behavioral, and cognitive skills essential for success in school by sitting like zombies in front of the television?
+There’s another issue here—during the time when it is critical for young children to be actively learning about their world through movement and play, does it make sense that they are spending time sitting passively in front of a screen?
+Is there any way that young children can learn the complex social, behavioral, and cognitive skills that are essential for success in school by sitting like zombies in front of the television?
 No way!

 Practice alternatives to spanking.

 I’ve met many naturally great parents, with very nice children, who believe that spanking really works.
 These parents swear by it, and their kids seem to be living proof that a whack on the bottom magically imparts responsible behavior.

 A closer look at these good families tells the real tale.
 Although the parents think spanking is responsible for their success, what has really created such nice kids is all the loving limits, guidance, and effective parenting techniques they are using.
 When I ask how often they spank their children, these parents usually have a very difficult time remembering the last time.
 The truth of the matter is that their kids are good kids because they are good and loving parents, not because they consider spanking a good technique.